lgeorgieff/lsdpl/README.md

 Searches for duplicate files based on their actual content.
 It can:
 - list the duplicates
 - remove the duplicates
-  - either the first occurrence is deleted
+  - either the first occurrence is deleted (first in terms of last modified time)
-  - or all first + 1 occurrences are deleted
+  - or all first + 1 occurrences are deleted (last in terms of last modified time)

 # Usage
 ```bash